daronphang/coding_resources/javascript/react/react_hooks.md

 Side effects are handled using useEffect() which is executed after every component evaluation if the specified dependencies change.
 If there is no dependency, it will only run once.
 Helps to deal with code that should be executed in response to something i.e. loading component, updating email etc.

 For checking form validity, the useEffect() is executed upon each change in keystroke which creates unncessary network traffic.
-Can debounce by using cleanup functions.
+Can avoid this using a technique called debouncing through usage of cleanup functions.

 ```javascript
 useEffect(() => {}, [dependencies]);